Shifted double Poisson structures and noncommutative Poisson extensions: -constructions

 \begin{theorem} Let \(Q\) be a finite quiver.
 There is a canonical graded Lie algebra structure on the reduced cyclic homology \(\rHC_\bullet(\Pi Q)\). \end{theorem} \begin{proof} The bracket \(\{-,-\}:=\bm\cc\db\) on the path algebra \(\QQ\) descends to a dg Loday bracket of degree zero on \(\Pi Q\) (see Remark \ref{rk: loday}).
 By Proposition \ref{prop: lie on bar} and Theorem \ref{thm: cob bar has dpoiss}, brackets \(\db\text{ and }\{-,-\}\) extend to the cobar–bar construction \(\bfOm\bfB\QQ \cong T_S\si(\s\overline{\QQ}\langle t\rangle)\); consequently, the induced Loday bracket \(\{-,-\}\) on \(\Pi Q\) extends canonically to \(\bfOm \bfB \Pi Q \cong T_S \si(\s \overline{\Pi Q} \langle t \rangle )\) and is compatible with the differential.
 Anti-symmetry holds for the induced bracket \(\{-,-\}\) on the quotient \(\big(T_S\si(\s\overline{\Pi Q}\langle t\rangle)\big)_\natural\). \end{proof} It is straightforward to verify that the above results hold for deformed preprojective algebras, since for any $\br \in S$, the deformed preprojective algebra \(\Pi^\br Q = \QQ/(\bw - \br) \) is also a noncommutative Hamiltonian reduction.

-Finally, it is natural to ask when \(A \in \adga_S\) is endowed with a shifted double Poisson structure (see Definition \ref{def: nc pois}), is there homotopy version of Corollary \ref{cor: dpois to lie}?
-In an upcoming work, we present an affirmative answer by proving the following theorem. \begin{theorem} Let \(A \in \adga_S\) and \(n \in \bbZ\).
+Finally, it is natural to ask whether, when \(A \in \adga_S\) is endowed with a shifted double Poisson structure (see Definition \ref{def: shifted dpois}), there is a homotopy version of Corollary \ref{cor: dpois to lie}?
+In forthcoming work, we present an affirmative answer by proving the following theorem. \begin{theorem} Let \(A \in \adga_S\) and \(n \in \bbZ\).
 If \(A\) is endowed with an \(n\)-shifted double Poisson structure, then the reduced cyclic homology \(\rHC (A)\) carries a canonical graded Lie algebra structure of degree \(n\). \end{theorem}